Riteshpng/ghost-chat/README.md

 Bash

 npm run dev
-🤝 Credits & Acknowledgements
+🤝 Credits
 This project was built to explore advanced Next.js patterns and Cryptography.
 Core realtime architecture inspired by open-source patterns.

-Encryption, Middleware Security, and UI Optimizations implemented by [Your Name].
+Encryption, Middleware Security, and UI Optimizations implemented by Ritesh.

-📄 License
-MIT
+📄 License: MIT